Paris

 Paris Notre Dame Gargoyle New

 Notre Dame Cathedral – Despite the awful fire in April 2019, it’s still worth heading to Notre Dame to see the imposing towers and Gothic carved stone.
 You’ll get a sense of the impact the fire had and also the scale of the rebuilding process.
 There’s also always a great atmosphere in the square outside the cathedral with loads of people around.
+The cathedral is set to re-open at the end of 2024.

 Notre Dame Cathedral: Read More, Pictures & Map…